Jass-1911/CS665-Group-Project/crud_sql.md

 ## Update

 The "Update customer info" tab updates one record from the Customers table.
-The function required the customerID from input to prevent changing all records, but made firstname, lastname, and address inputs are all optional.
+The function required the customerID from input to prevent changing all records, but made firstname, lastname, and address inputs optional.

 When put together, the full SQL statement looks something like this